buildeco/Exploratory-Data-Analysis/README.md

 The following link empowers you to view a full description of the data used in this project The UCI Machine Learning Repository

-This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
+This assignment uses data from the UC Irvine Machine Learning Repository

+A full description of the data used in this project can be found at [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/), a popular repository for machine learning datasets.
 In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site:

+## Dataset:
-## Dataset: Electric power consumption [20Mb]
+Electric power consumption [20mb]

+## Description:
-## Description: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
-Different electrical quantities and some sub-metering values are available.
+Measurements of electric power comsumption in one household with a one-minute sampling rate over a period of almost 4 years.
+Different electrical qualities and some sub-metering values and available.

 ## The following descriptions of the 9 variables in the dataset are taken from the UCI web site: